Newborn Photography at Home: The When, Where and How.

 Newborn Photography is Fun

 The most important thing to remember is that these pictures are for your family.
-They’ll be full of memories you can share together as your baby grows up.
-So just focus on the important things: you, your baby, your family and the love you have for each other.
+They’ll be full of memories you can share together as your child grows up.
+So just focus on the important things: you, your newborn, your family and the love you have for each other.

 Let your photographer do all the thinking about light and angles, about composition and creativity.
 All you need to do is settle back and enjoy the moment.
 You can enjoy your day with your family, relaxed and happy in your own home, with no time pressures and no stress.